 Agreeing to treaty-based rules tying the UK to future regulatory alignment to the EU and jurisdiction of the European Court of Justice is a red line for the UK Government, but also the UK has no intention to “diverge for the sake of divergence” and it does not envisage any diminution of the current high standards.

 Brexit Health Alliance

-- Pragmatic solutions allowing patients and the public to benefit from the UK’s participation in EU systems such as data sharing networks, pharmacovigilance and the new clinical trials infrastructures post-Brexit.
+- Maximum possible cooperation with the European regulatory network and collaboration with the European Medicines Agency; and UK participation in EU systems such as data sharing networks, pharmacovigilance and new clinical trials infrastructures.

 - Active participation in future European-wide vigilance processes for medical devices to better understand post-marketing safety and performance.